 This all started because we wanted one of those cool “Historic District” plaques on our beach house.
 Spoiler, we got it…and one for the duplex too!
 But the process turned us into amateur sleuths, history-buffs-in-training, and (more predictably) people who paint their front door a new color while they’re at it.
-So here’s the story, along with a mini porch update, and some concrete tips & advice for uncovering the history of your home too.
+So here’s the story, along with a mini porch update, and some tips & advice for uncovering the history of your home too.

 Ever since we bought our beach house three years ago (yes, three!) we’ve

 been jealous of admired the official “Cape Charles Historic District” plaque on our neighbor’s house (the blue one between the duplex and the pink house in the photo below).
 We originally presumed that it was a designation that was only awarded to certain homes that met strict historic restoration qualifications (like having all of the original wood windows – which neither of our houses came with when we bought them).
-While we did keep as many of the original features as we could, like the original front doors, corbells and brackets, stained glass windows, and even our duplex’s diamond window grid shape (we had them recreated to match the exact shape of the original rotting ones that we inherited) there was a fair amount of stuff that was too far gone (ex: rotten siding that we replaced with hardiplank) or things that weren’t original when we bought these houses (like the broken vinyl windows that had been subbed in for the original wood ones decades ago).
+While we did keep as many of the original features as we could, like the original front doors, corbels and brackets, stained glass windows, and even our duplex’s diamond window grid shape (we had them recreated to match the exact shape of the original rotting ones that we inherited) there was a fair amount of stuff that was too far gone (ex: rotten siding that we replaced with hardiplank) or things that weren’t original when we bought these houses (like the broken vinyl windows that had been subbed in for the original wood ones decades ago).

 But Sherry learned that any house located in the town’s historic district is eligible for the sign, as long as you can prove an approximate construction date of your home and are willing to shell out a whopping $30 to have the sign produced.
 Ummmmmm… YES PLEASE.